ningerson2002/nicholasingerson.com/README.md

 ## About

-This portfolio website is designed to showcase my skills, projects, and experiences as a computer science student and software developer.
+This portfolio website is designed to showcase my skills, projects, and experiences as a [Your Profession or Field].
 It provides an interactive and visually appealing way for visitors to learn more about me and explore my work.

 ## Features

 - Responsive design for a seamless experience on various devices.
 - Sections for displaying my skills, projects, education, and work experience.
 - Interactive elements to engage visitors, such as project showcases and contact forms.
+- [Any additional features you have implemented]

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- [Any additional technologies or frameworks you've used]

 ## Getting Started